-If you see me crying, know that you are witnessing pain that I hope you never have to feel.
+If you see tears falling down my cheeks, know that you are witnessing a pain that I hope you never have to feel.

 Types of tears

 Living with chronic pain from illnesses such as fibromyalgia, psoriatic arthritis, endometriosis, abdominal adhesions, degenerative disc disease, and coccydynia forced me to change my life.

 Like most other chronically ill people, I had to say good-bye to my old life.